Kawerau Power Station: KGL: 2008, 100 MW (38°3'47"S 176°43'34"E)

 The Kawerau geothermal power station boosted the country's geothermal capacity by 25 percent and significantly increased local generation capacity in the Eastern Bay of Plenty.
 The plant meets approximately one third of residential and industrial demand in the region and provides cost certainty to local industry including Norske Skog Tasman.

 The station uses a single Fuji turbine and steam from geothermal bores.
 The two phase fluid is flashed/separated twice to produce high and low pressure steam to feed the turbine.
+The initial rating was for 90 MW, but it soon became clear that 100 MW could be sustained, and in 2018 perhaps 110 MW?